kibo1no1shirei-kan/kiboboard/README.md

 stabilisiseds this is needed for the bigger keys like the space bar and the firmware needs to be coded up! my Personal challange is to do this in a day!.

+Current Parts list
+Cherry MX2A Red
+SK6812 MINI-E
+PCB - to be designed
 ```